84KaliPleXon3/defid_notifier/README.md

                       mode will consume a lot of memory depending on number of threads.
 It is recommended to just set website limit.
 ```
+# Turbo Mode
+Turbo mode is using low level threading library "thread".
+Amount of thread depends on how much websites in your websites list.
+This mode is still buggy because of forever loop at the end.
+I will fix it as soon as possible.